mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 cloned and inserted into the document.
-To achieve the same goal without use of the *HTML Templates* one have to invoke `document.createElement` and `element.setAttribute` multiple times, which may be inconvenient, especially for creating more complex views.
+To achieve the same goal without use of the *HTML Templates* one have to invoke `document.createElement` and `element.setAttribute` multiple times, which may be inconvenient, especially for creating more complex views consisting of multiple elements.
 The `template` is never rendered by the browser, but it can be accessed programmatically, using APIs like `document.querySelector`.
 The `content` property of a `template` is a `DocumentFragment` that represents all its children.
 An example of cloning the